cwinkelmann/deepfaune/README.md

 Then, uncompress the zip file.

 ###  2. Download and unzip the model parameters
+The model parameters are protected by the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/) (Attribution-NonCommercial-ShareAlike 4.0 International).

 Download the model parameters *inside the deepfaune folder* where you can find `deepfauneGUI.py`:

 - Animal detector parameters: for version >=0.5 [deepfaune-yolov5.pt](https://pbil.univ-lyon1.fr/software/download/deepfaune/)